 Reducing Flood Risk

 The Board and its predecessors have been very successful in reducing flood risk over the years, with a pedigree of over 75 years in the business.
-So successful in fact, that many people living and working in the area know nothing of the Internal Drainage Board and the vital work that we do to help prevent flooding, protect the environment and facilitate land use.
+So successful in fact, that many people living and working in the area know nothing of the Internal Drainage Board and the vital work that we do to help prevent flooding and drought, protect the environment and facilitate land use.

 The Broads (2006) Internal Drainage Board Order 2006 (Statutory Instrument 2006 No.773).
 This Order constituted Broads (2006) IDB (the current Board) in 2006 from an amalgamation of 3 Internal Drainage Boards: